alisonmelendez/connect/README.md

 # connect
 An app designed to maintain friendships.
+A user can create an account where they can discover neww events to go to, or create and plan a future event to attend with friends.
+Once an event is created, the user can go to the dashboard and view all of their events.

 **Project Link:** http://meetandconnect.herokuapp.com/